microsoft/FluidFramework/BREAKING.md

 The logger property in IContainerContext became an optional parameter in [release 0.56](#Set-logger-property-as-optional-parameter-in-IContainerContext).
 This property has now been removed.
 The `taggedLogger` property is now set as a required parameter in `IContainerContext` interface.

 ## Set raiseContainerWarning property as optional parameter on IContainerContext
 `raiseContainerWarning` is set as an optional parameter on `IContainerContext` interface and would be removed from `IContainerContext` interface and `ContainerContext` class in the next release.
-Please see [#Set-raiseContainerWarning-property-as-optional-parameter-on-IContainerContext] for more details.
+Please see [#Remove-raiseContainerWarning-property] for more details.

 ## 0.57 Breaking changes
 - [IFluidConfiguration removed](#IFluidConfiguration-removed)